-Intel ISEF, the world’s largest pre-collegiate science competition, took place May 14-19 in Los Angeles, CA. It was attended by 1,778 students with 1,382 projects from 78 foreign countries and territories as well as state and regional fairs in the US, including seven projects from the Austin Energy Regional Science Festival.
+Intel ISEF, the world’s largest pre-collegiate science competition, took place May 13-18, 2018 in Pittsburgh, PA.
+It was attended by close to 1,800 students from 81 foreign countries and territories as well as state and regional fairs in the US, including six projects from the Austin Energy Regional Science Festival.

 - University of Arizona Tuition Scholarship Award - Established in 1885, the University of Arizona (UA) is the state’s land-grant university.
 Recognized as a global leader, the UA is also a leader in research, bringing more than $606 million in research investment each year, and ranking 20th among all public universities.